VILLAMERE'S

 "Villamere knows her way around a story.
 Her brilliant writing is fast and funny one moment, sad and serious the next, but always rooted in the familiar, often hilarious, truth of self-discovery.
 Start, and you won’t stop.”

-— Terry Fallis, two-time winner of the Stephen Leacock Award, winner of the 2013 Libris Award for Author of the Year, 2011 winner of Canada Reads
+Terry Fallis, two-time winner of the Stephen Leacock Award, 2011 winner of Canada Reads

 “Villamere's writing is a literary spritz of the funny, sad and conflicted, with a frankness to give it the bite of hard candy, not forgetting its gooey heart.”